 Members of royal families, including Elisabeth II and presidents, were also guests of the famous Raffles hotel.
 Another well-known story is when they found a tiger under the billiard table in 1902.

 Non-staying guests can visit the Raffles museum inside the hotel that displays some items from its earliest history, including letters, china, silver, and old photographs of Singapore and Southeast Asia.
 It is open daily from 10 am to 7 pm.

 Merlion, the landmark of Singapore

-The Merlion, the mythical creature with the head of a lion and the body of a fish, symbolizes Singapore.
+An iconic and free attraction in Singapore to visit is the Merlion.
+This mythical creature with the head of a lion and the body of a fish, symbolizes Singapore.
 The fish refers to Singapore’s origins as a fishing village, while the lion comes from its original name, Singapura (“Lion City” in Sanskrit).
 It stands opposite the Marina Bay Sands Hotel on a viewing platform that provides an excellent backdrop for photos.

 There are endless souvenirs with the Merlion image in the whole of Singapore.

 Stroll around in Little India